sorpyr/Shiz-ify/README.md

 1. Ensure you have Android Studio installed on your machine.

-2. Download or clone the batch/executable from this repository.
+2. Download or clone the batch from this repository.

-3. Run the Shiz-ify.bat/Shiz-ify.exe file.
+3. Run the Shiz-ify.bat file.

 The script will check if your device is connected, verify Shizuku authorization, and if necessary, authorize it automatically.
 Unfortunately, Windows Defender might flag the batch file as malicious.
 However, i ensure you it is 100% safe.